HL7/codex-radiation-therapy/input/pagecontent/index.md

 ### Sources

 Specifications in the CodeX RT IG were informed by research and work products developed by the AAPM Big Data Subcommittee (BDSC).
 AAPM BDSC has been using a consensus-driven approach to define a common ontology that will improve communication of RT information.
 The standardized nomenclatures created by the BDSC team are represented in OORO.
-BDSC participants include AAPM, ASTRO, Canadian Organization of Medical Physicists (COMP), European Society for Radiotherapy and Oncology (ESTRO), NRG Oncology, Canadian Association of Radiation Oncology (CARO), and Canadian Partnership for Quality Radiotherapy (CPQR).
+BDSC participants include AAPM, ASTRO, Canadian Organization of Medical Physicists (COMP), European Society for Radiotherapy and Oncology (ESTRO), NRG Oncology, Canadian Association of Radiation Oncology (CARO), IHE-RO, and Canadian Partnership for Quality Radiotherapy (CPQR).

 In addition to information obtained from subject matter experts, several existing standards, nomenclatures, and guidelines were consulted during the development of this specification.
 These include: